 - Professional athlete acquitted by the Court after trial to a jury.

-- Husband and wife tennis professionals acquitted by a jury in tax evasion case.
+- Husband and wife tennis professionals acquitted by a jury in a tax evasion case.

-- Prosecution declined by the United States Attorney respecting alleged tax evasion by night club owner.
+- Prosecution declined by the United States Attorney respecting alleged tax evasion by a night club owner.

 - Prosecution declined by the United States Attorney respecting alleged tax evasion by owners of a nursery business.

 - Prosecution declined by the Department of Justice, Tax Division of alleged tax evasion by owners of an aircraft business.

 - Prosecution declined by the Department of Justice Tax Division of a high-profile personal injury lawyer accused of tax evasion.

 - Tax Division dismisses felony charges against a doctor in a tax shelter case and accepts a plea to misdemeanor charges resulting in a sentence of probation.

 - Obtained probation for doctor and wife sentenced after their conviction for tax evasion.

 - Obtained sentencing alternatives to avoid deportation of a resident alien convicted of subscribing a false income tax return.